thirdweb-example/nft-gallery/README.md

 Go to the [`parameters.ts`](/src/consts/parameters.ts) and update the following values:

 1. `contractAddress`: The smart contract address of your NFT collection.
 2. `chain`: The name of the chain that your smart contract is deployed to.
-3.  `blockExplorer`: (Optional) - The block exporer to open when user's click on historical events of each NFT.
+3. `blockExplorer`: (Optional) - The block explorer to open when user's click on historical events of each NFT.

 ### 3. Customize the Styling